shockingfargroundx/BonderEngine/docs/Contribution Guidelines.md

-# BonderEngine

- A new game engine that will be replaced with Cassie someday

----

 # How to contribute (Contribution Guidelines)

 <p>First there are some basic rules that you have to follow but in a nutshell we will try to be disorganized in an organized manner.</p>